Gazler/githug/README.md

 ## Todo List

- * A follow up to the level, more information on a specific command, etc.
+ * A follow-up to the level, more information on a specific command, etc.
  * More levels!

 ## Writing Levels

-Githug has a DSL for writing levels
+Githug has a DSL for writing levels.
+Here is an example:

-An example level:

 ```ruby
 difficulty 1